BrwnSugarFemboy/VRCEmojiSwitcher/README.md

 This VRChat API program allows you to switch between profiles of emojis, effectively giving users the ability to expand beyond the limit of 9 emojis.

 ## How it works
+VRCEmojiSwitcher swapps between "profiles" of emojis saved to your PC, using the API to make calls to remove existing emojis and upload the next set.
+Then it loops and awaits user input to await the next cycle of swapping profiles.
+Everything is self-contained in the appdata folder.

 ## Usage
 Download the latest executable binary from the Release page.